christianeloysio/Data_Science/README.md

 With the experiencies I had as a fighter pilot, added to the knowledge absorved as a Strategy Consultant, I can combine strong analytical habilities to execution.
 I have already developed web and mobile applications, including a platform to solve social problems collaboratively in Brazil, and also an inventory management mobile app for small and medium business.
 Lately, I have dedicated myself to understand how technology can create value in a business enviroment, focusing in data science and machine learning.

 I graduated in Management and in Aeronautical Science with an average score of 9,73/10.
-I had the opportunity to be the first Brazilian to go for a semester exchange at the U.S. Air Force Academy in Colorado Springs, broadening my understandong related to Leadership, Strategic Airspace Defense, Operational Design, among other subjects.
+I had the opportunity to be the first Brazilian to go for a semester exchange at the U.S. Air Force Academy in Colorado Springs, broadening my understanding related to Leadership, Strategic Airspace Defense, Operational Design, among other subjects.

 **Background in:** Python, Machine Learning, Swift, JavaScript, Web.